fms-1988/Data_APIs/README.md

-Below is a detailed documentation for the SEEG v12 API.

----

 # SEEG v12 API Documentation

 The SEEG v12 API provides access to environmental data from the SEEG project version 12.
 The original dataset is available on the [SEEG project website](https://seeg.eco.br/linha/), and the API can be accessed via [api_seeg.carbonprice.top](https://api_seeg.carbonprice.top).